 Urethral stricture disease can cause difficult symptoms, including difficulty urinating, chronic urinary tract infections, and pain when you urinate.
 Fortunately, this condition is highly treatable when you have a urethral stricture treatment specialist helping you.
-Paul H. Chung, MD, a fellowship-trained reconstructive surgeon, offers the best in urethral stricture disease treatment in Philadelphia, Pennsylvania, and Cherry Hill, New Jersey.
+Paul H. Chung, MD, a fellowship-trained reconstructive surgeon, offers the best in urethral stricture disease treatment in Philadelphia, and Pennsylvania.
 Book your appointment by calling the office nearest you now.

 Urethral stricture disease is a condition in which you have scar tissue build-up in your urethra, the tube that urine passes through as it leaves your bladder.
 A urethral stricture can partially block urine flow and can cause a number of symptoms, such as:

 These urinary symptoms can also occur in other conditions, so it’s important to see Dr. Chung for diagnosis and treatment promptly.

 Dr. Chung performs a physical exam and other tests to diagnose urethral strictures.
 Your testing may include cystoscopy or imaging studies such as X-rays or ultrasound.